toolleeo/cli-apps/README.md

 * [Kusa](https://github.com/Ryu0118/Kusa) - Displays GitHub contribution graphs.
 * [Lazygit](https://github.com/jesseduffield/lazygit) - A simple terminal UI for git commands that simplify the execution of many operations making them interactive.
 * [mergestat-lite](https://github.com/mergestat/mergestat-lite) - A command-line tool for running SQL queries on git repositories and related data sources.
+* [mkgit](https://github.com/cosmicwanderer7/mkgit) - This Bash script automates the process of creating a new GitHub repository, initializing it with a README file, and pushing the initial commit to the remote repository.
+The script prompts the user for a repository name and utilizes the GitHub API to create a new public repository.
 * [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal.
 * [rcz](https://github.com/Cassin01/rcz) - A tool to write a commit message based on “Conventional Commits”.
 * [sad](https://github.com/ms-jpq/sad) - CLI search and replace.
 Show you a nice diff of proposed changes before you commit them.